 Generally make the material easier to understand with better text, clearer code, and many more diagrams.

-If you’re familiar with the 1st edition, this preface describes the major changes so that you can focus your reading on the new areas.
+If you’re familiar with the first edition, this preface describes the major changes so that you can focus your reading on the new areas.
 If you’re reading a printed version of this book you’ll notice one big change very quickly: Advanced R is now in colour!
 This has considerably improved the syntax highlighting of code chunks, and made it much easier to create helpful diagrams.
 I have taken advantage of this and included over 100 new diagrams throughout the book.

-Another big change in this version is the use of packages, particularly rlang, which provides a clean interface to low-level data structures and operations.
-The 1st edition used base R functions almost exclusively, which created some pedagogical challenges because many functions evolved independently over multiple years, making it hard to see the big underlying ideas hidden amongst the incidental variations in function names and arguments.
-I continue to show base equivalents in sidebars, footnotes, and where needed, in individual sections, but if you want to see the purest base R expression of the ideas in this book, I recommend reading the 1st edition, which you can find online at http://adv-r.had.co.nz.
+Another big change in this version is the use of new packages, particularly rlang, which provides a clean interface to low-level data structures and operations.
+The first edition used base R functions almost exclusively, which created some pedagogical challenges because many functions evolved independently over multiple years, making it hard to see the big underlying ideas hidden amongst the incidental variations in function names and arguments.
+I continue to show base equivalents in sidebars, footnotes, and where needed, in individual sections, but if you want to see the purest base R expression of the ideas in this book, I recommend reading the first edition, which you can find online at http://adv-r.had.co.nz.

-The foundations of R have not changed in the five years since the 1st edition, but my understanding of them certainly has.
+The foundations of R have not changed in the five years since the first edition, but my understanding of them certainly has.
 Thus, the overall structure of “Foundations” has remained roughly the same, but many of the individual chapters have been considerably improved:

 Chapter 2, “Names and values”, is a brand new chapter that helps you understand the difference between objects and names of objects.
 This helps you more accurately predict when R will make a copy of a data structure, and lays important groundwork to understand functional programming.

-Chapter 3, “Vectors” (previously called data structures), and has been rewritten to focus on vector types like integers, factors, and data frames.
-It contains more details of important S3 vectors (like dates and date-times), discusses the data frame variation provided by the tibble, and generally reflect my improved understand of vector data types.
+Chapter 3, “Vectors” (previously called data structures), has been rewritten to focus on vector types like integers, factors, and data frames.
+It contains more details of important S3 vectors (like dates and date-times), discusses the data frame variation provided by the tibble package,1 and generally reflects my improved understanding of vector data types.